c0d3h01/android-tweaker/README.md

 ## Introduction:

-Android Tweaker is a powerful module that optimizes your Android device's kernel and RAM for a perfect balance between performance and battery life.
+<h4>Android Tweaker is a powerful module that optimizes your Android device's kernel and RAM for a perfect balance between performance and battery life.
 Users can apply recommended settings to enhance multitasking, memory management, and gaming experience while extending battery life.
-The module supports EAS/HMP kernels, monolithic/hybrid architectures, and provides a simple optimization solution for all Android devices.
+The module supports EAS/HMP kernels, monolithic/hybrid architectures, and provides a simple optimization solution for all Android devices.</h4>

 ## Requirements: